genwakan/genwakan.github.io/seminar.md

 - **By public transportation:** there are several [AC transit](https://www.actransit.org/) local buses that have stops within walking distance from Alameda High School: **19**, **20**, **51A**.
 In case you are coming from San Francisco or someplace East Bay, you can take BART to either Oakland 12th St station or to Fruitvale station and transfer to a local bus (19, 20, 51A).
 Another possibility from San Francisco is to take a Transbay bus **O**, **OX**, or **W**, which will take you to Alameda.
 In case you are staying on Bay Farm island,Again, check Google maps or similar for exact directons.

 **[Seminar Registration](https://forms.gle/aQEL4MHb9jvr4BUP7)**

 ### Payment:
 (1) If possible, to save everyone's time at the seminar, please pay before the seminar by any of the following methods:
 - Paypal (TBA)
 - Zelle (TBA)
 - Venmo (TBA)
-(2) If you can't send payment by any of the above methods, you can pay at the seminar by cash.
+(2) If you can't send your payment by any of the above methods, you can pay at the seminar by cash.

-If you have any questions, please send an email to alameda.iaido@gmail.com
+### If you have any questions, please send an email to alameda.iaido@gmail.com